 The cause of Asperger’s is still not known.
 It is, however, generally believed that there is a genetic link.

 People that have Asperger disorder could also suffer from muscular symptoms.
-The most common of this is a difficulty in the coordination of muscular movements.
+The most common of these is a difficulty in the coordination of muscular movements.
 They could also have the occasional tic.

 Another set of symptoms associated with Asperger disorder include mood-related symptoms such as anxiety, depression, and anger that the person suffering from it feels from time to time.